You may wish to read an introduction to the history of Venetian Crete first.

 View from the fortress

 In recent years Crete has experienced a dramatic development of its tourist facilities, which however has not affected this remote corner of the island.
-After the cruise ships have returned to Kissamos, only ghosts watch over the abandoned fortress, the rusty wreck of a small steamer and the silent lagoon of Balos.
+After the cruise ships have returned to Kissamos, only ghosts watch over the abandoned fortress, the rusty wreck of a small steamer (which is shown in the image used as background for this page) and the silent lagoon of Balos.

 Introductory page on the Venetian fortresses in Crete